jeroeningen/advidi_test/README.md

 ###Usage of Redis
 However Memcache might be a more accepted solution, I used Redis, because I'm more familiar to Redis..

+###Deploying to Heroku
+Please note that a 'heroku' branch is added to Github to deploy to Heroku.
+This is because Heroku may require some specific configurations.
+For example my Gemfile.lock contains the gem 'railties 4.0/4'.
+This means that Heroku will start a Rails server, which will not work.
+So in the Heroku branch I deleted the Gemfile.lock.
+See also: https://devcenter.heroku.com/articles/ruby-support#rails-4-x-applications

+In practice I prefer to setup my own VPS.
+The benefit of your own VPS is in my opinion that you have full control.
+The downside of your own VPS is that the first deployment may take some time, because you have to establish the VPS and write your own capistrano-script before you can deploy.
+On Heroku you don't have full-control on the server, but deploying for the first time is in most cases easier.
+So due to a lack of time and the simplicity of Heroku I used Heroku in this case.

 ##Testing with Rspec
 Application tested using Rspec and Ruby 2.0.0p247 Please note the following: